| The sections to be presented will

 such as current depressive disorder and a more extensive

+eating disturbance.
 The most recent criteria for bulimia

 nervosa consist of the following major features: recurrent